gmderim0726/PowerBi-Portfolio/README.md

 Welcome to my personal Power Bi portfolio!
 Here you'ill find a collection of Power Bi Projects and dashboards that demonstrate my skills with the plataform, and my expertise with data visualization, data analyse and bussiness inteligence.

 # About Me
+I am student of Mechanical Engineer focused on data analysis and decision-making.
+I have extensive experience in transformate raw data in meaningful insights, creating interactive dashboards and helping business making data-driven decisions.
+Looking for automatizate process and operations through programming languages python (pandas, numpy, os, sqlalchemy) and sql (postgresql, dbeaver, microsoft server sql).
+The portfolio showcases my proficiency in Power Bi, SQL, Python and highlights my abillity to communicate data in data visually.